fortunejs/fortune/README.md

 ### Serializers

 Serializers format data in and out of a Fortune app.
 Like adapters, they belong to a class that implements a baseline of methods with well-defined parameters and return values.
 Serializers are responsible for interpreting and displaying media types such as JSON.
-They are not concerned with any protocol, so it is not guaranteed that they will output links that are consistent with any router.
+They may also be concerned with routing requests, though this is optional.

 | Serializer       | Maintainer     | Description                             |
 |:-----------------|:---------------|:----------------------------------------|